Search all sites near me now

 Air quality monitoring and reporting

-Monitoring data help scientists and decision-makers evaluate the current state of air quality, identify the main contributors to poor air quality, and how air quality is changing over time.
-This informs the policies and actions required to improve air quality to benefit people's health and wellbeing.
+Monitoring data are used by scientists and decision-makers to assess the state of air quality, identify what impacts it, and understand how it is changing over time.
+This informs the policies and actions needed to improve air quality and benefit people's health.
+When PM10 standards are exceeded, councils notify the public and work towards improving the air quality.

 Explore more on LAWA

-Click on the Regions tab to explore the summary information for each region, and then the Towns tab to find out about the main contributors of air pollutants, and how air quality changes over the seasons.
-Monitoring site information can be accessed either by clicking on a site dot on the map to the left of the LAWA main screen (desktop and tablet users), or by navigating menus to the region, then town, and then site of interest.
-The organisation responsible for monitoring an individual site can provide further contextual information to the results shown here.
+Click on the Regions tab to explore summary information for each region.
+Then click the Towns tab to find out about the main contributors of air pollutants and how air quality changes over the seasons.
+Access monitoring site information either by clicking on a site dot on the map to the left of the LAWA main screen (desktop and tablet users), or by navigating menus to the region, then town, and then site of interest.
+The organisation responsible for monitoring an individual site can provide further context to the results shown here.

 National environmental reporting on air quality